-Celluloid Screams, Sheffield’s very own horror film festival, is back for its tenth year this weekend – just in time to get you sufficiently spooked for Halloween.
+Celluloid Screams, Sheffield’s very own horror film festival, is back on 24-27th October – just in time to get you sufficiently spooked for Halloween.